 |Pair With This Seagate Drive

-By all accounts, the rollout of ThunderBolt was nothing but a slow struggle, even well into 2012.
+By all accounts, the rollout of ThunderBolt was nothing but a slow struggle, even well into 2015.
 With Intel solely controlling the ThunderBolt chipset and licensing of Intellectual Property, it's slowed the ability to ship announced ThunderBolt accessories or drives.
-Now however, some of the ThunderBolt peripherals announced at CES 2012 have started to ship in volume.
+Now however, even more orginal ThunderBolt and some of the next-generation ThunderBolt 2 peripherals announced at CES have started to ship in volume.

-Because of Thunder-Bolt's daisy-chain topology, the ideal TBolt drive case will ideally have DUAL TBolt ports on the enclosure for greatest flexibility in placement along the chain.
+Because of Thunder-Bolt's daisy-chain topology, the ideal ThunderBolt drive case will ideally have DUAL TBolt ports on the enclosure for greatest flexibility in placement along the chain.
 Unfortunately, Intel is the SOLE SUPPLIER of ThunderBolt chipsets at this time - and only those who've signed licensing agreements with Intel have access to do samples for ThunderBolt product development and testing.
 ThunderBolt Enclosures are likely to command quite a price premuim.
-As we seeing with Seagate's GoFlex dock at $99, that's 5-10x more than a $10-20 SATA USB laptop drive enclosure costs these days.
-From what we're seeing with the pricing of Promise Technologies and LaCie's ThunderBolt drive offerings, there's definitely a price premium for the privelege of using the ThunderBolt chipset versus more conventional I/O interfaces.
+As we're seeing with Seagate's Backup Plus dock at $99, that's 5-10x more than a $10-20 SATA USB laptop drive enclosure costs these days.
+From what we're seeing with the retail pricing of ThunderBolt drive offerings, there's definitely a $50-$75 price premium for the privelege of using the ThunderBolt chipset versus more conventional I/O interfaces.
 Ouch!

-We'd suspect NewEgg will be a good source for ThunderBolt drive cases once enclosures start shipping.
-Lord knows they currently carry a huge line of 2.5" and 3.5" hard disk enclosures for in a multitude of other eSata, FireWire 400/800 and USB 2 and SuperSpeed 3.0 USB drive configs.
+We'd suspect Amazon, Tiger Direct and NewEgg will be a good source for ThunderBolt drive cases once enclosures start shipping in volume.
+Lord knows they currently carry a huge line of 2.5" and 3.5" hard disk enclosures for in a multitude of other eSata, FireWire 400/800 and USB 2 and SuperSpeed 3.0 USB drive configurations.
+T

 ThunderBolt RAID Enclosures - An Ideal Drive CaseThe insane amount of bi-directional bandwidth available on a ThunderBolt port begs for storage technologies able to fill it's pipeline.
 Striped multi-drive ThunderBolt drive arrays like Promise Technologies Pegasus R4 and R6 ThunderBolt RAID enclosure leverages high RPM 3.5" conventional spinning-platter drives in a striped RAID 0 configuration.

-Which Drives Are Best For ThunderBolt?ThunderBolt's potential speeds far exceed any storage technology available today.
-The fastest ThunderBolt drive you can build will ideally be based on a solid-state disk.
-But unless you've got a fat wallet and rather modest storage requirements - achieving more than 256GB of high-speed SSD backup space is going to be pretty expensive.
+Which Drives Are Best For ThunderBolt Enclosures?ThunderBolt's potential speeds far exceed any storage technology available today.
+The fastest ThunderBolt drive you can build will ideally be based on multiple solid-state disk modules.
+But unless you've got a fat wallet and rather modest storage requirements - achieving more than 512GB of high-speed SSD backup space is going to be pretty expensive.
 For higher capacity with a few speed tradeoff's - Dual Drive ThunderBolt hardware RAID enclosures will fit the bill.

 In the conventional spinning platter hard drive market: Two top performing hard drives for ThunderBolt are the barn-burning Western Digital Velociraptor Drive - In this case, a 3.5 inch form-factor 10,000 RPM, SATA III 6Gbps mechanism with 32MB of onboard cache in the $200 ballpark.